vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 addition to an existing reader fixture checks the distinct length policies.
 The full build is warning-free and all 20 CTest targets pass.

+## Reuse sequence assembly for five more format parsers

+HOSA, KonamiPS1, SonyPS1, SoftCreatSnes, and TamsoftPS1 now assemble their
+programs through SequenceDecodeSession.
+Custom track decoders borrow its TrackDecodeScope instead of rebuilding the reader, safety limits, sequence ownership, and source-map context from separate arguments.
+The existing session supplies header ownership and final runtime attachment; no new builder, callback protocol, or decoding policy was introduced.

+Format-specific behavior remains explicit: HOSA ends tracks at their declared bounds, SonyPS1 retains one trackless source stream for its playback channels, SoftCreat retains its state-dependent walker and split-byte pointer fields, and Tamsoft retains its discovered voice seeds and delayed starts.
+Header labels, kinds, annotation order, parents, ownership, and fields are preserved.
+This removes 35 net production lines and adds no committed test code.

+Verification: all 20 CTest targets pass and the full build is warning-free.
+Temporary before/after captures match all 291 rendered MIDI files and all 540 deterministic scan snapshots, including 45 scans of the five migrated formats.
+The scan snapshot covers source annotations, fields, links, sequence ranges, track identities, command flow, and diagnostics.
+Two unrelated concurrent-scan fixtures are excluded because their allocated IDs depend on scheduling.
+The comparison caught and corrected HOSA's nonstandard header kind.
+Capture hooks were removed; the harness and results remain ignored.
+Real-file corpus parity remains unverified.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding